 Not all the wisdom within these success stories applies in our daily lives.
-But there are three important lessons we can start with today, in hopes of following these financial titans toward our own satisfying fortunes.
+But there are three important lessons we can start with today, in hopes of following them toward our own satisfying fortunes.

 1. Start young.